OutSystems/docs-support/src/enterprise/maintenance/failover-procedures.md

 The following procedure presents the required steps to recover the Controller by moving it's role to another front-end in the same environment farm.

-1. On old OutSystems Deployment Controller servers, **stop and disable Deployment Controller service.**
+1. On old OutSystems Deployment Controller servers, **stop and disable Deployment Controller Service.**
     * In .NET stack:
         1. Go to **Start** > **Services**.
         1. Right-click on the **OutSystems Deployment Controller Service** and choose **Stop**.